srl-labs/containerlab/docs/manual/network.md

   ipv4-gw: 10.20.30.100 # set custom gateway ip
 ```

-#### ip range
+#### IP range

-The definition of the `ipv4-range/ipv6-range` configuration know will restrict the assignable addresses on the docker-bridge to the provided range under the given subnet.
+By specifying `ipv4-range/ipv6-range` under the management network, users limit the network range from which IP addresses are allocated for a management subnet.

 ```yaml
 mgmt: